 plugging it into an onion.
 A

-lock can be picked using light bulb filaments.
+lock can be picked using filaments from a light bulb.
 A car door cannot be unlocked by

 transmitting the keyless entry signal through a cell phone call.
 A